socialplanning/opencore/opencore/browser/README.txt

 Base url on pages set correctly
 -------------------------------

-The base url must be set properly in the html for relate links to work
+The base url must be set properly in the html for relative links to work

    >>> view = self.portal.unrestrictedTraverse('@@view')
    >>> html = view()